Our People

 Soprano

 Emilie Bowman began her choral singing career in the 4th grade.
-She holds a Bachelor of Arts Degree in Healthcare Management and Scandinavian Studies from Concordia College, where she sang in The Concordia Choir.
-Since moving to Duluth, she has sung in Twin Ports Choral Project, the Arrowhead Chorale, and First Lutheran Church worship band.
+During undergrad at Concordia College, Emilie sang in The Concordia Choir and studied voice with Dr. Barbara Schramm.
+Since moving to Duluth, she has sung with Twin Ports Choral Project, Duluth Superior Symphony Chorus, Arrowhead Chorale, Lyric Opera of the North, and the First Lutheran Church Choir.
 In addition to music, Emilie is passionate about helping non-profit organizations serve our community.
-She works as a Business Analyst for Essentia Health and serves on numerous non-profit boards.
+She holds an MBA from the College of St. Scholastica, works as a Business Analyst for Essentia Health and serves as Treasurer for Borealis Chamber Artists.

 Soprano